-Brace yourselves: Atlantic County has new alert app

-Brace yourselves: Atlantic County has new emergency app
+Atlantic County has new emergency app

-Atlantic County has rolled out a new emergency notification system to notify residents in an emergency.
+Atlantic County has rolled out a new system to notify residents in an emergency.

 County Network Administrator John Garry says the system is an app available for smart phones or through a website.